Site Logo

 Age 72 Proviso through the years

-With effect from 5th January 2019, where a Service Pension has been commuted in part and the pensioner has reached the age of seventy-two (72), twenty-five per cent (25%) of the commuted part only of such Service Pension shall be taken into account.
+Effective January 4, 1992, if a Service Pension has been partially commuted and the pensioner has reached the age of seventy-two (72), only fifty percent (50%) of the commuted portion will be considered.
+If the Service Pension has been fully commuted, it will no longer be considered.

-With effect from 1st January 2022, where a Service Pension has been commuted in part thereof only and the pensioner has reached the age of seventy-two (72) years, the commuted part shall not be taken into account when calculating the contributory pension.
+Effective January 1, 2022, if a Service Pension has been partially commuted and the pensioner has reached the age of seventy-two (72), the commuted portion will no longer be considered when calculating the contributory pension.

 More than one Service Pension

-With effect from the 4th January 1992, where a person is in receipt of two or more Service Pensions, only the highest of such Service Pensions shall be deemed to be a Service Pension for the purpose of assessing, revising or re-assessing a pension.
+Effective January 4, 1992, if a person receives two or more Service Pensions, only the highest of these pensions will be considered a Service Pension for the purpose of assessing, revising, or re-assessing a pension.

-However, and solely for the purpose of assessing, revising or re-assessing a Retirement Pension, where a person who is in receipt of two or more such Service Pensions one of which is payable by or on behalf of the United Kingdom Government, the Director shall have the right to elect, on behalf of the person, which of such Service Pensions is to be deemed to be the Service Pension.
-The right to such election shall be exercised only once.
+However, solely for the purpose of assessing, revising, or re-assessing a Retirement Pension, if a person receives two or more Service Pensions and one of them is payable by or on behalf of the United Kingdom Government, the Director may choose, on the person’s behalf, which of these Service Pensions will be considered the Service Pension.
+This choice can be made only once.